-The starting point for the prohibition of financial benefits has been modified by a range of express exemptions in Chapter 7 Advertising Order and section 12 (2) and section 13 - 15 of the Promotion Code which in certain areas contain more strict prohibitions than as set forth in Danish law.
-Amongst other things, this Code contains more stringent regulation with respect to gifts, permitted venues and organising entertainment than as laid down in Danish law.
+The starting point for the prohibition of financial benefits has been modified by a range of express exemptions in Chapter 7 Advertising Order and Articles 13 - 16 of the Promotion Code which in certain areas contain more strict prohibitions than as set forth in Danish law.
+Amongst other things, this code contains more stringent regulation with respect to gifts, hospitality, permitted venues and organising entertainment than as laid down in Danish law.

 The exemptions all arise from the need for professional collaboration, including the exchange of information between healthcare professionals and the pharmaceutical industry.
 Overall, the aim is to ensure that patients have access to the best treatment, that healthcare professionals are up-to-date and have access to the latest information on medicinal products and that they have the opportunity to work with the industry, for example on developing new drugs.
 However, it is crucial that this collaboration is done in an ethically responsible way and within the framework that has been set out in the legislation for the same reason (Ch.
-7 Advertising Order) and in the EFPIA HCP Code, included here in the promotion code.
+7 Advertising Order) and in the EFPIA HCP Code, included here in the Promotion Code.